Biomedical Informatics Program

 Please be sure to familiarize yourself with the student handbook and catalog and all policies and procedures contained within each for the program.
 Also, please be sure that you complete any necessary forms sent to you by the university, including the health insurance waiver, if applicable, so as not to incur any unnecessary charges.

 Schedules, booklists, and information on advising and registration will be sent to your NSU email address as they become available for each term.
+You will also receive information regarding free HIMSS membership for full time students as a part of the Biomedical Informatics Program’s Academic Organizational Affiliate Status.

 You can contact the program offices for advising at any time.